WGLab/dragonstar2019/day1_bam_vcf/Practice_Linux_commands.md

 conda activate base
 ```

+Conda is an open source package management system and environment management system that runs on Windows, macOS and Linux.
+Conda quickly installs, runs and updates packages and their dependencies.
+Conda easily creates, saves, loads and switches between environments on your local computer.
+It is especially useful when working in cloud computing settings to ensure that programs can run in different environments.
+For most of the exercises that we will do in the next a few days, we will use `conda` to manage the software packages.

 You will see that your command line prompt is now changed to something that look like `(base) [biouser@test-0010 ]$ `.
-This indicates that you are already in the base environment in conda, and we can proceed with the exercise.
+This indicates that you are already in the "base" environment in conda, and we can proceed with the exercise.
+Note that many software tools are already pre-installed within the "base" environment, so that you can directly run these software tools without installation.

 2. Prepare folders